Rand328/Project1/README.md

 ## Run the project

 To run the project, open the terminal in VS Code or in your terminal in the folder where your project is located. run the command `npm install` to install the needed files or ensure that you have them. then run `npm run dev`.
 Keep it running and open a different terminal and go to the same location as the first terminal.
 Here we are going to set the database connection.
-Open xampp and start your Apache and mySQL, then go bacj to your terminal and run `php artisan migrate:fresh --seed`.
+Open xampp and start your Apache and mySQL, then go back to your terminal and run `php artisan migrate:fresh --seed`.
 If it refuses to migrate because it didn't finf the database "laraveldb", run the migration and seeding steps seperatly as follows:

 `php artisan migrate`
 `php artisan db:seed`

 This would solve your problem.
 Finally, when that is all set we can run the project.
 In your terminal run the following command: `php artisan serve` and open the link you get.